ethantkoenig/lotsoffiles2/content/other/hamath.md

 ## Facts: ##

 Hamath was an important city in northern Syria, north of the land of Canaan.
-The Hamathites were descendants of Noah's son, Canaan.
+The Hamathites were descendants of Noah's son Canaan.

 * The name "Lebo Hamath" probably refers to a mountain pass near the city of Hamath.
 * Some versions translate "Lebo Hamath" as "entrance to Hamath."